SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Valleybrook/Valleybrook.md

 Situated within a lush, serene valley surrounded by grand mountain ranges, Valleybrook is a city built in harmony with nature.
 Wooden structures, connected by arching bridges over pristine rivers, stand tall.
-The [[Wallabian]]s have terraced farms producing some of the realm’s most sought-after fruits and herbs.
+The [[Wallabian]] have terraced farms producing some of the realm’s most sought-after fruits and herbs.
 Markets are a frequent scene, with the distant sounds of lutes and laughter echoing through the valley.

 **Valleybrook - [[Wallabian]] Homeland**